kisiwu/storehouse-sequelize/README.md

 };

 const movieOptions: ModelOptions<Model<MovieAttributes, MovieCreationAttributes>> = {
-  // If "modelName" is not explicitly defined,
+  // If "modelName" is not specified,
   // it will be the name of the class extending Model ("Movie")
   modelName: 'movies',
   tableName: 'movies'